What is Partition?

 Caveat for Partition of Heirship Property

-In 2017 Texas adopted the Uniform Partition of Heirs’ Property Act which makes partition among heirs a special case not subject to the ordinary rules.
-If at least 20% of the aggregate interest in property is held by persons related to one another, then Property Code Section 23A.003 et seq. will govern any attempt to force a sale.
-The law was designed to avoid loss of family property and homestead wealth among poor and minority communities who have been historically less likely to execute wills or do estate planning.
-The result could be numerous heirs holding ownership in widely varying percentages, only some of whom might live on the property.
+This law was designed to avoid loss of family property and homestead wealth among poor and minority communities who have been historically less likely to execute wills or do estate planning.
+The result of this lack of planning may be numerous heirs holding ownership in widely varying percentages, only some of whom might live on the property.
 Others might be difficult or impossible to locate.
-Investors would take advantage of this situation by acquiring a small ownership stake and then asking a court to force a partition, resulting in a sheriff sale at a price that was usually well below market.
+Investors have in the past taken advantage of this situation by acquiring a small ownership stake and then asking a court to order partition by sale, resulting in a sheriff’s sale at a less favorable price.

 The UPHPA provides an opportunity for heirs to be able to buy out the interest of the cotenant who is attempting to force the sale.
 If this approach fails, a court may evaluate the circumstances surrounding the property and who resides there in light of relevant sentimental, cultural, and historical factors—and then determine whether partition in kind or partition by sale is the appropriate remedy.
 If a sale is eventually ordered, the property must be listed with a real estate broker for its fair value, rather than going to a sheriff’s sale which usually results in a fire-sale price.
-As a result, investors pursuing forced partition of heirship property as an investment strategy now have more hoops through which to jump and are more likely to wind up paying a sum that is closer to the property’s true market value.
+As a result of the UPHPA, investors who pursue forced partition strategies now have more hoops through which to jump and are more likely to wind up paying a sum that is closer to the property’s true worth.

-Copyright © 2019 by David J. Willis.
-All rights reserved worldwide.
-David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com.
+Copyright © 2024 by David J. Willis.
+All rights reserved.
+Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+More information is available at his website, www.LoneStarLandLaw.com.